Table of Contents

 Common Misconceptions About React

-Even though React is widely used, there are a few things people often misunderstand.
-Understanding these will help you avoid confusion as you learn it.
+Although React is widely used, there are a few common misunderstandings.
+Recognizing these can help you avoid confusion as you learn.

 React is not a full framework